cs1302uga/cs1302-api-app/README.rst

    for a final examination as part of the completion of a full instructional term, and instructors have the authority to design and administer the final examination for a course in whatever manner is appropriate.
-In CSCI 1302 this semester, **the final project that described by this document will be treated as the final examination** since the grade and feedback that a student receives for this assignment is a summative evaluation of the entire term's work.
+In CSCI 1302 this semester, **the final project described by this document will be treated as the final examination** since the grade and feedback that a student receives for this assignment is a summative evaluation of the entire term's work.